eformsignen/eformsignen.github.io/help/chapter4.rst

 **⑤ Keypad type on mobile devices**

-Selects the keyboard type to be used when entering text in the component.
+Selects the keyboard type to be used when entering text in the field.
 Keyboard Type can only be used in mobile devices such as smartphones and tablets.

 **⑥ Placeholder**